 WOMEN ADMISSIONS: The School of Law actively encourages applications from women students.
-The percentage of women in the first-year class which entered in the Fall of 1972 was approximately 34%, and it is hoped that the Fall 1973 entering class will consist of approximately equal numbers of men and women students.
+The percentage of women in the first-year class which entered in the Fall of 1973 was approximately 38%, and it is hoped that the Fall 1974 entering class will consist of approximately equal numbers of men and women students.
 Prospective applicants who wish further information about the status of women students in the Law School are urged to communicate with the Women's Association, c/o the Dean's Office.

-MINORITY ADMISSIONS: Applications from members of ethnic minority groups are given special consideration by the Committee on Admissions, working in conjunction with the student Affirmative Action Committee.
-Minority applicants who wish to inquire about minority student programs and admissions policies should get in touch with the Admissions Director of the Law School.
+MINORITY ADMISSIONS: The Law School recognizes the importance of correcting the racial imbalance in the legal profession, and therefore encourages applications from members of ethnic minority groups.
+Such applications are given special consideration by the Admissions Committee, working closely with the student Affirmative Action Committee.
+Minority applicants are urged to submit additional documentation which is relevant to the application, since such considerations are often equally as important as LSAT scores and grade point averages.
+Applicants who wish to inquire about minority student programs and admission policies should get in touch with the Admissions Director of the Law School or the Chairman of the Affirmative Action Committee.